polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 ## Local development

-To run Swift code in [Fastly](https://www.fastly.com/products/edge-compute) we must first compile the `URLShortener` executable product into a WebAssembly (`.wasm`) file.
-To do this, we can use [SwiftWasm](https://swiftwasm.org)'s [fork of the Swift official toolchain](https://github.com/swiftwasm/swift), which can be installed using [swiftenv](https://github.com/kylef/swiftenv):
+To run Swift code in [Fastly's Compute@Edge service](https://www.fastly.com/products/edge-compute) we must first compile the `URLShortener` executable product to WebAssembly.
+To do so, we can use [SwiftWasm](https://swiftwasm.org)'s [fork of the Swift official toolchain](https://github.com/swiftwasm/swift), which can be installed using [swiftenv](https://github.com/kylef/swiftenv) as follows:

 ```bash:Terminal
 swiftenv install "https://github.com/swiftwasm/swift/releases/download/swift-wasm-5.7.1-RELEASE/swift-wasm-5.7.1-RELEASE-macos_$(uname -m).pkg"
 ```

-After the download completes, we can tell [swiftenv](https://github.com/kylef/swiftenv) to use the newly downloaded `wasm-5.7.1` toolchain only in the current directory:
+After the download completes, we can tell [swiftenv](https://github.com/kylef/swiftenv) to use the newly downloaded `wasm-5.7.1` toolchain in the current directory:

 ```bash:Terminal
 swiftenv local wasm-5.7.1